bryhlee/bryhlee.github.io/index.md

 As a contributer to the computer graphics and SIGGRAPH community, I founded and am the current President of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.

-In my free time, you can usually find me reading computer graphics journals, composing music, playing piano, or complaining about [bag flag design](https://en.wikipedia.org/wiki/Vexillology).
+In my free time, you can usually find me reading computer graphics journals, composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).

 ## Areas of Expertise